deliveroo/deliveroo.engineering/_posts/2022-03-09-deliveroo-engineering-in-india.md

 # Deliveroo launches new Engineering Centre in India

-***Global food delivery platform aims to expand its world-class engineering capabilities with a new team of talent from across India***
+* ***Global food delivery platform aims to expand its world-class engineering capabilities with a new team of talent from across India.***

-***New Engineering Centre launched in Hyderabad will employ over 150 engineers by the end of 2022 as part of a multi-year project***
+* ***New Engineering Centre launched in Hyderabad will employ over 150 engineers by the end of 2022 as part of a multi-year project.***

-***Engineers will work on products for Deliveroo’s growing grocery service, supporting the rider network and improving the in-app customer experience***
+* ***Engineers will work on products for Deliveroo’s growing grocery service, supporting the rider network and improving the in-app customer experience.***

-# India, March 09,2022

 Deliveroo, a global food delivery company operating across Europe, the Middle East, Asia, and Australia, announces the launch of its India Engineering Centre in Hyderabad.